 After 2 months break, domestic flights from the Hubei region of China were resumed

-After 2 months of pause, flights from central China - Hubei - resumed once recognized as the epicenter of the pandemic with the new coronavirus.
-On Saturday, March 28, 2020, the flight operated by Boeing 737-800 Fuzhou Airlines took off from the Hubei region, China.
+After a 2-month hiatus, flights resumed in the central region of China - Hubei - once recognized as the epicenter of the new coronavirus pandemic.
+On Saturday morning, March 28, 2020, the flight operated by Boeing 737-800 Fuzhou Airlines took off from the Hubei region, China.

 Flight FU6779with 64 passengers on board, departed from Yichang-Sanxia Airport, Hubei, to Fuzhou, the capital of Fujian Province in eastern China.